seborama/Camp2018-Security-TT/README.md

 ### Splunk Enterprise Security (aka "SES")

-This is simpler than setting up Phantom (see separate document in te `docs` folder) but currently the trial only lasts 7 days...
+This is simpler than setting up Phantom (see separate document in the [docs](docs) folder) but currently the trial only lasts 7 days...

 Sign up for the Trial (Cloud):